-From environmental law to criminal law to property ;aw, and just about everything that allows you to act like Harvey Specter (if you haven’t watched suits, it’s on Netflix) every legal career requires a different skill set.
+From environmental law to criminal law to property law, and just about everything that allows you to act like Harvey Specter (if you haven’t watched Suits, it’s on Netflix) every legal career requires a different skill set.
 However, with that being said – there are a few skills that are necessary for anyone in law.

 Analytical skills which include:

 - Critical thinking skills